| |

-If you grew up loving brown sugar cinnamon Pop-Tarts, these are going to hit you right in the nostalgia.
+If you grew up loving brown sugar pop tart protein balls, these are going to hit you right in the nostalgia.
 Soft, cozy, warmly spiced, and just sweet enough, but without the sugar crash that comes from the boxed version.

 These brown sugar cinnamon Pop-Tart balls are my go-to when I want a snack that actually satisfies.
 They have that tender, doughy texture with a gooey cinnamon sugar center that tastes like the inside of a toaster pastry, but they’re made with simple, wholesome ingredients and real staying power thanks to protein and healthy fats.